-Tile Loungers are a common theme in many of the spa’s that I’ve visited.
+Tile Loungers are a common theme in many of the spas that I’ve visited.
 They’re similar to a chaise lounge in shape but with the addition of heated tiles for you to lay back and relax.
 If you have a sensitive behind or shoulders, I would suggest strategically placing your towel or gown to relieve pressure when lying back.
 I learned this during my first visit to a spa and it’s saved me from aching muscles ever since.

 It may seem strange to say, but heated loungers are my favorite thing to see in any spa.
 I had so much time to spend in the thermal spa that it encouraged me to kick back and curl up with a good book.
 We don’t often get the time or peace to enjoy doing nothing in our daily lives.
 So going somewhere like Spa Experience really helps us reconnect with ourselves.
-The addition of a ‘Mobile Phone’ ban really adds to the tranquillity and encourages a much needed digital detox.
+The addition of a ‘Mobile Phone’ ban really adds to the tranquillity and encourages a much-needed digital detox.

-Have you been to a thermal spa?
+Have you been to Spa Experience?

 Want to get the Spa Experience for yourself?
 They have locations in Hertfordshire, London, Northern Ireland, and Surrey!
-There are a variety of packages and treatments for you to choose from, and be sure to get out their promotions.
+There are a variety of packages and treatments for you to choose from, and be sure to get out of their promotions.